Insurance giant seeks staff augmentation, gains new opportunities for growth

 - The company is evaluating Protiviti’s delivery center option in the U.S. and India for routine work — similar to its offshore service provider but with a focus on process improvement.

 This client started the collaboration with Protiviti with one goal in mind: closing out the first quarter of 2020.
-The client came to recognize the value of a transformation that has resulted in faster and more accurate finance processes, skills and knowledge enrichment for its finance team, as well as new and more resilient options for further growth.
+The client came to recognise the value of a transformation that has resulted in faster and more accurate finance processes, skills and knowledge enrichment for its finance team, as well as new and more resilient options for further growth.